Last Updated on January 6, 2022 by Admin

-While you don’t need to get too detailed in explaining how you arrived at your salary expectations, it doesn’t hurt to share how you arrived at that number.
-Highlighting your experience or educational level can add justification for your salary, especially if you’re aiming above the local average.
-Be careful not to overshoot the amount too much or you could be considered overqualified.
+While you don’t need to get too detailed in explaining how you arrived at your salary expectations, it doesn’t hurt to share how you came at that number.
+Highlighting your experience or educational level can justify your salary, especially if you’re aiming above the local average.
+Be careful not to overshoot the amount too much, or you could be considered overqualified.
 Here’s an example of how to apply this tip.
 It is advisable to put your salary expectation on your resume.

 4. Be Prepared

 As a general rule of thumb when interviewing, be prepared.
-This goes for all conversations around salary as well.
-There are a number of great resources available to you for the job search and the same goes for discussions around salary.
+There are several great resources available to you for the job search, and the same goes for discussions around salary.
 This goes for all conversations around compensation as well.

-In order to know your market value, we suggest using Glassdoor’s salary tool.
+To know your market value, we suggest using Glassdoor’s salary tool.
 Another resource for this is Payscale.com.
-Payscale offers the opportunity to gain insight into what you’re worth as well as what you’ll want to ask for in your next role considering a ton of factors (location, market, industry, etc.).
+Payscale offers the opportunity to gain insight into what you’re worth and what you’ll want to ask for in your next role, considering many factors (location, market, industry, etc.).
 You might also want to check out a few more ways to prepare for an interview.

 5. Avoid Talking Numbers

-Are you negotiating in a proper way?
-Sure we’ve all seen the Hollywood version of a high-powered corporate negotiation and we want to feel cool, calm and in control but the truth is there’s no need to talk numbers yet.
+Are you negotiating correctly?
+Sure we’ve all seen the Hollywood version of a high-powered corporate negotiation, and we want to feel relaxed, calm, and in control, but the truth is there’s no need to talk numbers yet.
 Avoid any mention of numbers here.

-If you’ve done your research (and you should have) you know the expected range for the role.
-You know exactly what someone like you should be making otherwise you wouldn’t be sitting across the table from that sneaky interviewer, right?
 RIGHT!
+If you’ve done your research (and you should have), you know the expected range for the role.
+You know exactly what someone like you should be making; otherwise, you wouldn’t be sitting from that sneaky interviewer across the table.

 6. Don’t Get Defensive

-You know the question is coming so try to avoid feeling sabotaged.
-Your interviewer doesn’t want to make you a lowball offer, he/she just wants to make sure it makes sense to keep talking.
-After all, would it really be worth it for you or them to go through an entire interview process only to find out you both wasted your time on misaligned expectations?
+You know the question is coming, so try to avoid feeling sabotaged.
+Your interviewer doesn’t want to make you a lowball offer; they want to make sure it makes sense to keep talking.
+After all, would it be worth it for you or them to go through an entire interview process only to find out you both wasted your time on misaligned expectations?
 Heck no!

 7. Keep the Tone Casual & Friendly

-Likeable people receive job offers and win salary negotiations.
-If you aren’t perceived as being likable,
+Likable people receive job offers and win salary negotiations.
+If you aren’t perceived as agreeable,

 you are decreasing your chances of advancing in the process.
 Whatever you do, don’t get ruffled by this topic.
 Smile and casually express more interest in learning about the role and potential fit.